 - (1) All accounts rendered by the Municipality are due and payable on the due date. - (2) All payments, whether made by cash, stop order, electronic payments or payments made through duly authorized agents must be receipted by the Municipality by the close of business on the due date.
 Cheques will be accepted as payment for all municipal services excluding the municipal resorts and in cases set out in par 17(3) below.
-Where a cheque has been dishonoured the person issuing the cheque shall not be allowed to pay by cheque in future.
-All costs associated with a dishonoured cheque will be for the account of the customer.
+Where a cheque has been dishonored the person issuing the cheque shall not be allowed to pay by cheque in future.
+All costs associated with a dishonored cheque will be for the account of the customer. - (3) Unless the customer has a municipal account to which a dishonored cheque can be debited only cash (or debit cards where available) will be accepted as payment for prepaid electricity, municipal accounts and the registering and licensing of vehicles. - (4) Only cash, credit- or debit cards will be accepted as payment at the municipal resorts, regardless of whether a customer has a municipal account.

-- (3) Unless the customer has a municipal account to which a dishonoured cheque can be debited only cash (or debit cards where available) will be accepted as payment for prepaid electricity, municipal accounts and the registering and licensing of vehicles. - (4) Only cash, credit- or debit cards will be accepted as payment at the municipal resorts, regardless of whether a customer has a municipal account. - (5) Accounts rendered by the Municipality can be paid at any municipal cashier office and any other pay point as determined by the Municipal Manager from time to time. - (6) The payment methods and facilities supported by the Municipality can be used to make payments on accounts. - (7) Payments received in respect of rates and service charges will be allocated by the Municipality entirely within its discretion, on the account of the customer. - (8) Part payment received on an account shall be allocated firstly to reduce any penalty charges that may have accrued on the account. - (9) An official receipt issued by the Municipality or its duly authorized agent will be the only proof of payments made.
+- (5) Accounts rendered by the Municipality can be paid at any municipal cashier office and any other pay point as determined by the Municipal Manager from time to time. - (6) The payment methods and facilities supported by the Municipality can be used to make payments on accounts. - (7) Payments received in respect of rates and service charges will be allocated by the Municipality entirely within its discretion, on the account of the customer. - (8) Part payment received on an account shall be allocated firstly to reduce any penalty charges that may have accrued on the account. - (9) An official receipt issued by the Municipality or its duly authorized agent will be the only proof of payments made. - (10) Payment by cellphone and internet will be accepted as payment methods for pre-paid electricity purchases.